Federal Unemployment Tax Act: Credit reduction

 The credit against the federal tax may be reduced if the state has an outstanding advance (commonly called a "loan").
 When states lack the funds to pay unemployment insurance, they may obtain loans from the federal government.
 To ensure that these loans are repaid and in accordance with Title XII of the Social Security Act, the federal government is entitled to recover them by reducing the FUTA credit it gives to employers, which is the equivalent of an overall increase in the FUTA tax.
 When a state has an outstanding loan balance on January 1 for two consecutive years, and the full amount of the loan is not repaid by November 10 of the second year, the FUTA credit will be reduced until the loan is repaid.
 That process is commonly called FUTA credit reduction and was designed as an involuntary repayment mechanism.
 The reduction schedule is 0.3% for the first year and an additional 0.3% for each succeeding year until the loan is repaid.
-From the third year onward, there may be additional reduction(s) in the FUTA tax credit (commonly dubbed "add-ons").
+From the third year onward, there may be additional reductions in the FUTA tax credit (commonly dubbed "add-ons").
 For example, for taxable years 2012 and 2013, the Virgin Islands had a 2.7% "add-on" when its tax rate on total wages was below a national minimum.
 For taxable year 2014, Connecticut had a "BCR add-on" when its tax rate on the taxable portion of covered wages in the previous calendar year was less than the 5-year benefit–cost ratio applicable for the taxable year.

 Based on their loan status on November 10, 2016, California and the Virgin Islands are the only two jurisdictions that received reduced FUTA credit for taxable year 2016.
 Employers in these states will pay extra FUTA taxes that are effective retroactively to January 1, 2016.

 Below is a list of FUTA state credit reductions for taxable year 2009 through 2016, and their respective reduction amounts (in %):